Prime Minister of Bangladesh: Premiership of Sheikh Hasina (1996–2001, 2009–2024)

 Sheikh Hasina lost to Khaleda Zia in the 1991 parliamentary election after managing to win 88 seats and her party sat in opposition benches.
 She boycotted the 1996 February 15 elections giving Khaleda Zia a default victory.

 The Awami League won 146 seats in the 1996 June 12 parliamentary elections.
-The support of the Jatiya Party and a few independent candidates were enough chawal for the 150 or more seats needed for the required majority.
+The support of the Jatiya Party and a few independent candidates were enough for the 150 or more seats needed for the required majority.
 Hasina took the oath as the prime minister of Bangladesh.
 She vowed to create a Government of National Unity.
 Though some smaller parties and a few individuals from BNP did join the government, the distance between the main two political parties as well as their leaders remained as large as ever.

-The Awami League was defeated in the 2001 Parliament election.
+The Awami League was defeated in the 2001 Parliamentary elections.
 It won only 62 seats in the Parliament, while the Four-Party Alliance led by the Bangladesh Nationalist Party won more than 200 seats, giving them a two-thirds majority in the Parliament.
 Hasina herself was defeated from a constituency in Rangpur, which happened to contain her husband's hometown, but won from three other seats.
-Sheikh Hasina and the Awami League rejected the results, claiming that the election was rigged with the help of the president and the caretaker government.
+Sheikh Hasina and the Awami League rejected the results, claiming that the election was rigged with the help of the President and the caretaker government.
 However, the international community was largely satisfied with the elections and the Four-Party Alliance went on to form the government.

-In the December 2008 election, the Sheikh Hasina–led Awami League got a landslide victory, winning 230 seats, which gave them the two-thirds majority in the parliament.
-She made an alliance with JP and left fronts and her grand alliance won 252 seats in the parliament.
-Sheikh Hasina took oath as prime minister on 6 January 2009.
-She was the prime minister of Bangladesh after winning a walkover 5 January 2014 election when Khaleda Zia's BNP boycotted the general election.
+In the December 2008 election, the Sheikh Hasina-led Awami League achieved a landslide victory, winning 230 seats, which gave them a two-thirds majority in the Parliament.
+She made an alliance with the Jatiya Party and other leftist parties, named the Grand Alliance which won 252 seats in the Parliament.
+Sheikh Hasina took oath as Prime Minister on 6 January 2009.
+She began her third term as Prime Minister of Bangladesh after winning a walkover 5 January 2014 election when Khaleda Zia's BNP boycotted the general election.

-Sheikh Hasina secured a fourth term as prime minister after winning the 2018 general election.
-Hasina became the longest-serving prime minister of Bangladesh since independence.
+Sheikh Hasina secured a fourth term as Prime Minister after winning the 2018 general election.
+Since then, Hasina became the longest-serving Prime Minister of Bangladesh since the country's independence in 1971.

-After nationwide protests against the Awami League government, on 5 August 2024, Sheikh Hasina was forced to resign and flee from Bangladesh to India.
+After nationwide protests against the government, on 5 August 2024, Sheikh Hasina was forced to resign and flee from Bangladesh to India.

+Premiership of Tarique Rahman (2026–present)

+Following an 18-month transition under an interim government led by Nobel Laureate Muhammad Yunus, Bangladesh held its 13th general election on 12 February 2026.
+The Bangladesh Nationalist Party (BNP), led by Chairman Tarique Rahman, secured a landslide victory, winning 209 seats in the Jatiya Sangsad.
+On 17 February 2026, Tarique Rahman was sworn in as the 11th Prime Minister of Bangladesh by President Mohammed Shahabuddin, marking the end of the interim government and the country's first elected government since the July Uprising.